detech-inc/detech-inc/README.md

 # Looking for the Official Account?

-Please visit [DeTech Inc. Official](https://github.com/detech-official) for official repositories and updates.
+Please visit [DeTech Official](https://github.com/detech-official) for official repositories and updates.